runstats21/stat-386-projects/_posts/2022-09-20-RWebscrapeTutorial.md

 ---

 # Webscraping Sports Reference with R in 5 easy steps
-### Always wanted to get years of sports data for an innovative sports statistics model?
+### Always wanted to get data about your favorite sport for an innovative statistical model?
 This tutorial is your place to begin

 <br>